ModelTC/llmc/README.md

 ## News

+- **Sep 3, 2024:** 🚀 We support opencompass to eval llmc model.
+Follow this [doc](https://llmc-en.readthedocs.io/en/latest/advanced/model_test_v2.html) and have a try!

 - **Aug 22, 2024:** 🔥We support lots of small language models, including current SOTA [SmolLM](https://huggingface.co/collections/HuggingFaceTB/smollm-6695016cad7167254ce15966)(see [Supported Model List](#supported-model-list)).
 Additionally, we also support down stream task evaluation through our modified [lm-evaluation-harness](https://github.com/EleutherAI/lm-evaluation-harness) 🤗.
 Specifically, people can first employ `save_trans` mode(see `save` part in [Configuration](#configuration)) to save a weight modified model.
 After obtaining the transformed model, they can directly evaluate the quantized model referring to [run_lm_eval.sh](scripts/run_lm_eval.sh).
 More details can be found in [here](https://llmc-en.readthedocs.io/en/latest/advanced/model_test.html).

 - **Jul 23, 2024:** 🍺🍺🍺 We release a brand new version benchmark paper: